Types of House Extensions in London

 Thinking beyond extension types

-That is why the most successful projects do not begin with the question, “Which type of extension should we build?”
+It is no longer “Which type of extension should we build?”

-And from there, the right type of extension usually becomes clear.
+From there, the right approach usually becomes clear.

 Next steps